Last updated on May 14th, 2020 at 10:35 am

 Booking Cheow Lan Lake Tour

-There isn’t a lot of information online about the overnight lake tour, but the ones I did find all recommend the Smiley Lake House.
+One of the more highly recommended places online is the Smiley Lake House.
 You can book in advance on their website, which means you don’t have to pay in local currency and cash on arrival.

 Essential packing list for Cheow Lan Lake